Sentimentron/functron-old/README.md

 * Trust the users who are going to be putting code into the containers.
 * Control the environment the service runs in.

-## How do I invoke functron requests?
+## How do I call remote functions?

 A request looks like the following: